A premapped and customizable interface

 â–º The white LEDs on the MFT's Page buttons correspond to these white dots.

-Warning: since Eos does not return any OSC information for selecting parameter categories, TwisterEos has no way of knowing what changes the user has made directly from the Encoder Display.
+Since Eos does not return any OSC information for selecting parameter categories, TwisterEos has no way of knowing what changes the user has made directly from the Encoder Display.
 The CustoMap option in TwisterEos is therefore unidirectional, i.e. it only works in the TwisterEos to Eos direction.

 This is not a problem in itself, but it does require some care.
 If a category has been selected directly in the Encoder Display and a difference in display appears with the MFT, simply reselect a page or category from the MFT and the two will match again.

-EncoDis page
+AutoMap page

-{1} - Selection of the EncoDis page.
+{1} - Selection of the AutoMap page.

-{2} - Selection of the FCB categories.
+{2} - Selection of the categories.

 {3} - Parameter wheels.